Enabling MPLS On Cisco Routers

 MPLS Enabling on Cisco IOS

-In this article, we will study how to enable CEF, how to enable MPLS and how to configure label protocol ldp on Cisco routers.
+In this MPLS lesson, we will focus on basic Cisco MPLS Configuration.
+We will study how to enable CEF, how to enable MPLS and how to configure label protocol ldp on Cisco routers.
+During this survey we will check the configuretion with various basic show command that will be useful during MPLS configurations.

 After successfully configuration of the core part, we will discuss hiding the core routes from the customer with disabling ttl propagate.
+For our Cisco MPLS Configuration Example, we will use the below topology:

 Before MPLS configuration, this configuration must be fully connected and you can ping from one end through the other.
 You will already find the GNS3 configuration file at the end of this article;)

-Let’s start the configuration:
+Let’s start the configuration!

 PE1 Router